Empire State Bastard: “We’re going for extremity at all costs”

 “We’ve been so close for so long, but with the fact that this is our first interaction creatively meant we had to push each other and take this somewhere that it wasn’t meant to go.
 Original conversations were a bit more Dillinger [Escape Plan], then it ended up a bit more Fantômas, then it got a bit quirkier like Cardiacs, but things just didn’t settle until this batch of songs came along.”

-Vernart: “It’s just that thing of trying to get your mate a bit excited.
+Vennart: “It’s just that thing of trying to get your mate a bit excited.
 It’s just about blowing each other’s minds.
 If we don’t like it, then nobody else will.
 It’s just really fun to make it, but that’s not to say it’s just some t-shirt we’re wearing this week – we really like music like this.
 The concern for me is that people will just think we’re having a laugh, but fucking hell…”

 Neil: “There’s no doubt when you see us or hear us that is a part of who we are.
 Metal was my first great love, where I found the group of people who liked the same things as me where no one else did.”

-Vernart: “It’s my absolute centre of gravity.
+Vennart: “It’s my absolute centre of gravity.
 When in doubt, put Black Sabbath on, put Slayer on, put Iron Maiden on.
 Let’s sort the heads from the fucking haircuts.”

 And what could do that more than recruiting Dave Lombardo?
 Was that nerve-wracking, like asking Gordan Ramsay to make you a sandwich?